LeonardoTemperanza/lightmapper/readme.md

 and integration into an existing renderer makes it still a very good choice for many applications.

 ## Library Usage
+To use **lightmapper_odin**, simply paste this folder into your project's source folder.
+Here is an example which doesn't compile on its own, but succintly illustrates how to use this library.

 ```odin
 import lm "lightmapper"